 ( A word of caution with this.
 You are likely to get a huge amount of roosters.
-Here’s why.
+Here’s my working theory on that.
 Most people who have chickens raise them for the eggs right?
-The pullets or female chicks are separated for the people who order sexed birds.
+The pullets (female chicks) are separated for the people who order sexed birds.
 Increasing your chances of getting males.
 If you truly don’t care then sure go for it.)

 Second Row: Pullets (females)

 Third Row – Cockerels (males)

 If you are buying from a breed that does not have the option to buy sexed chicks then you are more likely to get a 50/50-ish mix.
 I like to buy cochin chicks and they are not sold separately and we always tend to get a nice mix.

 As far as the pricing goes however many you are buying OF THAT BREED is the price you will pay per bird.
 This does not include tax or shipping.

 Here is an example of a breed that has a minimum number that you have to buy.
 Rare or exotic breeds like this have a minimum because they are not in high demand and they need to hatch several out in order for you to get at least the number you ordered.